 Follow the assessment procedures to collect and log data for fall, spring, and summer

-IE Commitee reviews previous academic year
+IE Committee reviews previous academic year

 Feedback from the IE Committee on the previous academic year shared with the units